DevExpress/testcafe/docs/articles/documentation/using-testcafe/common-concepts/connect-to-the-testcafe-server-over-https.md

 testcafe --ssl pfx=path/to/file.pfx;rejectUnauthorized=true;...
 ```

-When you use the programming interface, pass HTTPS server options to the [createTestCafe](../programming-interface/createtestcafe.md) method.
+When you use the programming interface, pass the HTTPS server options to the [createTestCafe](../programming-interface/createtestcafe.md) method.

-The following example uses the [openssl-self-signed-certificate](https://www.npmjs.com/package/openssl-self-signed-certificate) module to generate a self-signed certificate for development use.
+The following example uses the [openssl-self-signed-certificate](https://www.npmjs.com/package/openssl-self-signed-certificate) module to generate a self-signed certificate:

 ```js
 'use strict';